Best Practices for Preventing Plagiarism

 Rationale: In addition to encouraging students to be more reflective about their methods and writing, an assignment like this makes it easier for the instructor to detect papers purchased on-line.
 A well written, thoughtful paper with a cover letter that seems confused about the paper's argument or methods can be a red flag.

-Practice: Have students give an oral presentation over their project, either in class or in an oral examination with you.
+Practice: Have students give an oral presentation over their project, either in class or in an oral examination with the instructor.

 Rationale: As with a cover letter, having to present their work orally as well as in writing requires students to be more engaged with their project.
 This may discourage students from buying papers on-line or blindly cutting and pasting material, since they know that they will have to explain the material in their paper in person.

-Practice: Require students to use a variety of sources for their projects, including print resources.
+Practice: Require students to use a set number or specific variety of sources for their projects, including print resources.

-Rationale: Requiring students to use certain sources will make it harder for students to find material to copy, making it both less profitable to plagiarize and easier to detect if they do.
+Rationale: Requiring students to use faculty-chosen sources will make it harder for students to find material to copy, making it both less profitable to plagiarize and easier to detect if they do.

 Keep Things Fresh